htvekov/hasp-docs/docs/commands.md

 `page`
 value: `[0-11]`

-Switches the display to show the objects from a different page.
+Switches the display to show the objects from a different page and return the page number in `state/page`.

+Calling the `page` command without a parameter will return the value of the current page in `state/page`.

 `clearpage`
 value: `[0-11,254]`